Grilled Lettuce with Avocado, Blistered Tomatoes, and Parm

 - Heat a grill pan over medium-high heat until a drop of water would sizzle on it.
 Rub the remaining oil on the cut side of the lettuce; place cut-side down on the pan.
 Reduce heat to medium, and cook until the bottom is charred (about 4 minutes).
 Place the lettuce leaves cut-side up on a serving plate, and top with the cherry tomatoes, scallions, avocado and generous grating of cheese.
 Serve the dressing on the side.

 Make sure to oil the sides of the lettuce so they don't burn.
+Serve the dressing on the side so doesn't get too warm as it sits on the grilled vegetables.

 What others are saying